linebender/linebender.github.io/content/wiki/curves/euler_spiral_evolute.md

 $$\bar{\kappa}(\bar{s}) = -\frac{1}{a\bar{s}^3}$$

+## General evolute of log-aesthetic curves

+The family of curves in which curvature is a power of the arc length is called "log-aesthetic curves," and there is a small industry of papers on this curve family.
+This family is closed under evolute, see [Yoshida & Saito 2012][The Evolutes of Log-Aesthetic Planar Curves and the Drawable Boundaries of the Curve Segments] for the result.

+Thus, the formula derived in this page is an instance of the general result, and is also shown in Figure 3(c) of the above cite.
+In general, the evolute of the curve defined by $\kappa(s) = s^\gamma$ is another curve with $\kappa(s) = s^{-\frac{1 + 2\gamma}{\gamma}}$.
+(There may be a uniform scaling factor; someone should go over the math in detail)

 ## Subdivision density

 Following the derivation for the parallel curve of the Euler spiral, the subdivision density for flattening to lines of a curve with respect to the source curve parameter s is given by this formula: